bc/retina/tutorial.md

 Choose File > Save As > XY Coordinates...
 Save as `falc.txt` to the `/diagram_retina` folder.

+# If your falciform coordinate values are totally different than the values of the sampling site coordinates:
+Use Analyze > Set Scale, and click to **Remove Scale**.
+This will make sure that the values in `falc.txt` are in pixel units.

 ###Record the ImageJ coordinates of the sampling location bounds
 ![Minx](tutorial_pix/minx.png "")
 Find the coordinates of the outermost sampling locations.
 Hover with your mouse and look at the live-updated (x,y) coordinates in the tool bar.